-In the City of Edinburgh Council, for the overarching majority of children and young people, the right to an education which meets their needs will be through full time attendance at school.
+For the overarching majority of children and young people, the right to an education which meets their needs will be through full time attendance at (their local) school.
 There are exceptional circumstances in which the needs of some children and young people are best met through other attendance to a full-time place at school.
 In all circumstances time out of education should be kept to a minimum and steps taken to provide the child or young person with their statutory entitlement of education.